VincentLucht/JavaScript/project-calculator/README.md

 What I learned:

 Javascript
-- reinforced concepts of type conversion, switch cases, scope, etc.
+- reinforced knowledge of basic concepts of type conversion, switch cases, scope, etc.
 - how to keep code more concise and readable
 - how to debug (use Javascript developer console, console.log)
 - learned a lot about how Javascript interacts with HTML and CSS